abettadapur/TumblrExtension/README.md

 ## Tumblr Firefox Add-on
 # Reblog from Source
-Can be used on the Dashboard, Likes folder, and Queue, this add-on creates a “Reblog from Source” button that acts like a normal reblog, except it will reblog the post from the original post source, with the original comments, and nothing in between.
+Can be used on the Dashboard, Likes folder, and Queue.
+This add-on creates a “Reblog from Source” button that acts like a normal reblog, except it will reblog the post from the original post source, with the original comments, and nothing in between.
+This does not work on an individual user’s tumblelog.

 ###Good for